uwsbel/POLAR-Sim/README.md

 Terrain digitization: Bo-Hsun Chen (Terrains 1, 4, 11), Thomas Liang (Terrain 9), Peter Negrut (Terrains 2, 3, 5, 6, 7, 8, 10, 12)

-Semantic segmentation labeling: the rest is ongoing
+Semantic segmentation labeling: will be updated soon here ...

 # Copyright
 All rights reserved by the Simulation Based Engineering Lab in the University of Wisconsin-Madison